payara/Payara/README.md

 We take GlassFish upstream.
 We support it, fix it, enhance it.
 We release it as open source Payara.

 GlassFish is a trademark of Oracle Corporation.
-Payara is a trademark of C2B2 Consulting Limited
+Payara is a trademark of C2B2 Consulting Limited.